raspy135/Qun-synthesizer/README.md

 FM

-	FM modulation Osc2 to Osc1
+	FM modulation Osc2 to Osc1.
+That means that each oscillator has internal 4 operator FM, on top of it, you can modulate OSC1 by OSC2.

 VCF VOLUME